Unsupervised ASR via Cross-Lingual Pseudo-Labeling: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Navdeep Jaitly, Samy Bengio, and Awni Hannun for the helpful feedback on this work.
-We also thank Alexander H. Liu for providing details on wav2vec-U 2.0 evaluation on LJSpeech as well as train/valid/test splits with normalized transcriptions.
+We would like to thank Navdeep Jaitly, Samy Bengio, and Awni Hannun for the helpful feedback on this work; Hassan Babaie, Rajat Phull, Collin Ray, and the wider Apple infrastructure team for managing compute resources; we also thank Alexander H. Liu for providing details on wav2vec-U 2.0 evaluation on LJSpeech as well as train/valid/test splits with normalized transcriptions.